-Dear Sam: My new rent-stabilized apartment has preferential rent.
+My new, rent-stabilized apartment has preferential rent.
 What does that mean exactly?
 And why would the landlord make my rent lower than he has to?

-If you've got "preferential rent," that simply means that your landlord is charging you less than your apartment's maximum legal regulated rent, says Sam Himmelstein, a lawyer who represents residential and commercial tenants and tenant associations.
-Landlords might do this if they're having trouble filling apartments, or if the market rate for the neighborhood is actually less than what they're legally allowed to charge.
+If you're paying "preferential rent" that means that your landlord is charging you less than your apartment's maximum, legal regulated rent, says Sam Himmelstein, a lawyer with the firm Himmelstein, McConnell, Gribben, Donoghue & Joseph who represents residential and commercial tenants and tenant associations.
+Landlords might do this if they're having trouble finding tenants for apartments, or if the market rate for the neighborhood is actually less than what they're legally allowed to charge.

 See all Ask a Renters' Rights Lawyer

 Sam Himmelstein, Esq. represents NYC tenants and tenant associations in disputes over evictions, rent increases, rental conversions, rent stabilization law, lease buyouts, and many other issues.
 He is a partner at Himmelstein, McConnell, Gribben, Donoghue & Joseph in Manhattan.
 To submit a question for this column, click here.
 To ask about a legal consultation, email Sam or call (212) 349-3000.